 10. Food allergies or intolerances

-Reactions to foods, whether that is a true food allergy like celiac disease or a nut allergy, or an intolerance to dairy, gluten or other foods can lead to fatigue There are several companies out there providing food allergy / intolerance testing and while they maybe useful I find that they are quite expensive and I only use them as a last resort.
+Reactions to foods, whether that is a true food allergy like celiac disease or a nut allergy, or an intolerance to dairy, gluten or other foods can lead to fatigue.
+There are several companies out there providing food allergy / intolerance testing and one of the best options is Cyrex labs.

 This type of program is better suited to people that have more symptoms than just fatigue, if you have skin problems, headaches, allergies, sinus, digestion problems or other unexplained symptoms then you may benefit from an elimination diet.